clairebilat/ada-2019-project-lost-and-found/README.md

 # Where to eat in Chigago : an analysis of the inspections from Chicago department of Public Health's Food Protection Programm

 # Abstract
-The Chicago department of Public Health’s Food Protection Program provides a database derived from inspections of restaurants and other food establishments in Chicago from 20120 to the present.
+The Chicago department of Public Health’s Food Protection Program provides a database which contains information from inspections reports of restaurants and other food establishments in Chicago from 20120 to the present.
 It contains many information about the establishments, like the type of facility (groceries’ stores, restaurants, coffee shop, …), and its location.
 Many information about the violations detected there are also provided there, like the reason that led to the inspection.
 In our project we endeavor to visualize the healthiness of public food establishments according to the type of facility or its ward.
 An analysis of the violation’s type according to the facility’s type and the facility’s ward will also be conducted.
 The purpose of the project is to help the consumer to easily choose where to eat in Chicago, but also help the Chicago department of Public Health’s Food Protection Program to adapt their response and work (for example, where should a prevention program be proposed).